Francisco Ayala (novelist): Biography

-He was born in Granada.
+He was born on 16 March 1906 in Granada.
 At the age of 16 he went to Madrid, where he studied Law and Humanities.
 During those years he published his first two novels, Tragicomedia de un hombre sin espíritu (Tragicomedy of a Spiritless Man) and Historia de un amanecer (A Sunrise Tale).

-He got a Ph.D. in Laws at the Universidad de Madrid, where he would also be a teacher.
+He earned a Ph.D. in Law at the Universidad de Madrid, where he was a teacher.
 A post-graduate grant allowed him to go to Berlin to study philosophy and sociology from 1929 to 1931, during the advent of Nazism.
-There, he met the Chilean Etelvina Silva Vargas, whom he married in 1931 and with whom he would later have a daughter, Nina.
+There, he met the Chilean Etelvina Silva Vargas, whom he married in 1931 and together they had a daughter, Nina.

 He was a frequent contributor to the Revista de Occidente and Gaceta Literaria.

 At the beginning of the Republic he became a lawyer for the Parliament.
 He was lecturing in South America when the Spanish Civil War erupted; he worked for the Ministry of Foreign Affairs during the war.

 During the Spanish Civil War his father and his younger brother Rafael were killed by the Nationalists.
 When the Republican side lost the war, he exiled in Buenos Aires, where he spent ten years.
 There he worked for the literary magazine Sur, the newspaper La Nación and the publisher Losada.
 He also founded, along with fellow Spaniard Lorenzo Luzuriaga, the magazine Realidad.

-During the '50s he moved to Puerto Rico, where he would teach at the Law school in the University of Puerto Rico, invited by Dean Manuel Rodríguez Ramos.
+During the 1950s he moved to Puerto Rico, where he taught at the Law school in the University of Puerto Rico, invited by Dean Manuel Rodríguez Ramos.
 He later went to the United States, where he taught Spanish Literature at the Universities of Princeton, Rutgers, New York and Chicago, though he maintained a close intellectual and cultural bond with Puerto Rico, where other noted Spaniards such as Pablo Casals and Juan Ramón Jiménez were also exiled.

-He returned to Spain first in 1960.
-From that year onwards he would return every summer and bought a house there, rejoining literary life.
+He first returned to Spain in 1960.
+From that year onwards he returned every summer and bought a house there, rejoining literary life.
 In 1976, after Franco's death, he moved to Madrid for good, where he continued his work as a writer, lecturer and journalist.
 In 1983, at the age of 77, he was elected to the Real Academia Española.
 He kept on writing to a very old age.
 In 1988 he received the Premio Nacional de las Letras Españolas.
 In 1991 he received the Miguel de Cervantes Prize and, in 1998, the Prince of Asturias Award in Literature.

 Career

+Translation Work

+Beyond writing and teaching, Ayala also worked as a translator.
+He wrote about his approach to translational work in Brief Theory of Translation (1946).
+Among others, he is responsible for translations of Thomas Mann and Rainer Maria Rilke.

+University of Madrid

+Ayala was a professor of sociology and political science at the University of Madrid from 1933-1936, where he worked on both literary criticism and sociology.